 Students are able to request a Substitution for Intermediate Competency in Second Language (Second Language Substitution), previously known as Foreign Language Substitution, at any time during their educational career at UMW, in the same manner they are able to make requests for any other academic accommodation.
 Students can make requests for accommodations by contacting the Office of Disability Resources.

 It is strongly recommended that students who wish to request a Second Language Substitution begin this process as early as possible in their educational career to avoid any issues with the student’s expected graduation timeline.
-Although students can make this request at any time, students should consider the impact on expected graduation.
+Although students can make this request at any time, students should consider the impact on expected graduation, in the event they are not approved for a Second Language Substitution or have to take additional classes to fulfill the substitution requirement.
 The best way to avoid issues is for the student to initiate this process well before their junior year at UMW.
 Students who wait until their junior or senior year to begin this process should be aware that this could delay their anticipated graduation date, should the student be required to take courses to fulfill degree requirements that were unanticipated, or do not meet deadlines set by the Registrar’s office.

 Students who are provided with a Second Language Substitution are not exempt from the credits needed, but rather, are given the option to take alternative classes to meet this requirement.
 Students must meet with their academic advisor to determine an alternative plan of courses.
 The Office of Disability Resources is unable to advise students on their program requirements or courses needed to fulfill their degree requirements.
 Note: Courses taken pass/fail can be used only for elective credits; they cannot be used to fulfill Major Program or General Education requirements (with the exception of the Experiential Learning requirement).